Bryan3D/Bryan3D/README.md

 ## BIO
 ---
-An experienced MERN full-stack developer and Technical Artist with extensive experience developing Architectural Models, Enviroments, Video games, Virtual Reality, Augmented Reality, Mobile and Website Applications.
+An experienced MERN full-stack developer and Technical Artist with extensive experience developing Architectural Models, Environments, Video games, Virtual Reality, Augmented Reality, Mobile and Website Applications.
 I also have many years of experience in architectural, mechanical, and electrical (MEP) design and construction.

 ---
 <p align = "center">